tedneward/Research/content/languages/swift/ffi.md

 ## Projects
 [swift-jni](https://github.com/SwiftAndroid/swift-jni): A project to wrap Swift around [JNI](/vms/jvm/ffi)

+[SwiftJava](https://github.com/SwiftJava): A collection of Swift-Java bridges built around a pair of core packages (SwiftJava and CJavaVM), it looks like?

 ## Articles/Blogs

 [Unsafe Swift: Using Pointers and Interacting With C](https://www.raywenderlich.com/7181017-unsafe-swift-using-pointers-and-interacting-with-c)